info@new-lyf.com

 Question 2

-Expect around 18-24 months of preparation from zero German to first hospital job, followed by 4-6 years of specialty training.
+Expect 18-24 months of preparation for language, Approbation, and FSP or KP before your first hospital job, followed by 4-6 years of specialist training.
+The full route from India to Facharzt usually spans about 6-8 years.

 Question 3